whyKVD/sudokucpp-cli/README.md

 In this project i want to implement a sudoku game on command line

 ## TODO:
-- allow user to modify only the number inserted by them in the sudoku
 - allow the possibility to choose a difficulty

 ## DONE: